-99 Special Rapporteur on Freedom of Religion and Belief (2018), para.
+98 Special Rapporteur on Freedom of Religion and Belief (2018), para.
 42 ("[it would] be contrary to both women's rights as well as freedom of religion or belief provisions to allow one set of rights (i.e. women's rights) to be undermined on the basis of claims made in defence of the right to freedom of religion or belief").
 See also UN ESCRC General Comment 21, paras.
 18, 25.
 See further CEDAW, art.
 5.

-100 This also reflected and was consistent with the Taliban's broader intolerance of religious views other than their own: [REDACTED].
+99 This also reflected and was consistent with the Taliban's broader intolerance of religious views other than their own: [REDACTED].

-[REDACTED].113 Overall, the evidence shows a suffocating environment in which women and girls were excluded from all aspects of public life.
+affected.
+[REDACTED].108 [REDACTED].109 [REDACTED].110 [REDACTED].111 [REDACTED].112 Overall, the evidence shows a suffocating environment in which women and girls were excluded from all aspects of public life.

-- 39. The persecutory conduct of the Taliban was inextricably linked with the commission of acts prohibited by article 7(1).114 As the following paragraphs show, the Taliban's discriminatory rules and prohibitions were frequently associated with or enforced by such acts.
-Victims were murdered contrary to article 7(1)(a), imprisoned contrary to article 7(1)(e), tortured contrary to article 7(1)(f), raped and subjected to other sexual violence contrary to article 7(1)(g), and forcibly 'disappeared' contrary to article 7(1)(i).115 Even if certain key aspects of this treatment did not fall within these enumerated provisions of article 7(1), it nonetheless amounted to other inhumane acts contrary to article 7(1)(k).116 - 40.
-Additionally, the widespread pervasive criminality associated with the alleged persecution carried out by the Taliban also inevitably victimised children, whether they were among the targeted persons or not.
-Children will inevitably have been harmed by witnessing or experiencing harassment and physical violence directed at their families or wider communities.
-Furthermore, as the following paragraphs describe, girls were the specific object of a core aspect of the Taliban's discriminatory prohibitions and rules.
+39. The persecutory conduct of the Taliban was inextricably linked with the commission of acts prohibited by article 7(1).113 As the following paragraphs show, the Taliban's discriminatory rules and prohibitions were frequently associated with or enforced by such acts.
+Victims were murdered contrary to article 7(1)(a), imprisoned contrary to article 7(1)(e), tortured contrary to article 7(1)(f), raped and subjected to other sexual violence contrary to article 7(1)(g), and forcibly 'disappeared' contrary to article 7(1)(i).114 Even if certain key aspects of this treatment did not fall within these enumerated provisions of article 7(1)(k).115

+40. Additionally, the widespread pervasive criminality associated with the alleged persecution carried out by the Taliban also inevitably victimised children, whether they were among the targeted persons or not.
+Children will inevitably have been harmed by witnessing or experiencing harassment and physical violence directed at their families or wider communities.116 Furthermore, as the following paragraphs describe, girls were the specific object of a core aspect of the Taliban's discriminatory prohibitions and rules.